ArtyETH06/WishcardMaker/README.md

 The site will be **temporarily accessible** at  -->

-So you will be able to **send your wishcard**, by copying the URL and send it to someone (thats why i decided to use the *Get* method)
+So you will be able to **send your wishcard**, by copying the URL and send it to someone.

 You might be questioning,why `GET`method ?
 Bcause when the website will be up,you'll be able to send your wishcard directly with the URL !